 Europe – the cradle of coffee culture.
 Ever since coffee was brought to the continent from Africa in the 17th century, the beverage fostered the blossoming of new cultures, at coffee houses in Britain and bars in Italy.
 These classic traditions have since been elevated to new heights in the form of cutting-edge specialty coffee cultures across Europe, most notably in the Nordic countries.
 European roasters’ relationships with coffee producers and their dedication to sustainability continue to set an example for roasters worldwide.

-Dutch merchants are said to be the first to import coffee from Africa and spread it to Indonesia and to Central and South America through France.
-With such a historical background, coffee has taken root in the daily lives of Dutch people and the coffee consumption per capita ranks fifth in the world.
-Although the specialty coffee culture is relatively new in the Netherlands with a potential to thrive more, compared to that of the neighboring countries, many companies in the Netherlands are focused on running the business with sustainability in mind and conducting ethically conscious business.
-They are indeed leading other countries in the field of the sustainable and ethically conscious business.
+Dutch merchants are said to be the first to import coffee from Africa and spread it to Indonesia, and to Central and South America through France.
+With such a historical background, coffee has made its way into the daily lives of people in the Netherlands.
+Today, the country’s coffee consumption per capita ranks fifth in the world.
+Many coffee businesses here dedicate themselves to sustainable and ethical practices, providing a fertile ground for specialty coffee culture to flourish further than in neighboring countries.
+The Netherlands is leading the world in this field.